shafiquejamal/github-jest-coverage/README.md

 - Clone this repo
 - `cd` into the project root
 - run `npm run build`
-- In Chrome select Exetensions -> Manage Exetensions (or in the Chrome browser navigation bar go to chrome://extensions/) -> Load Unpacked
+- In Chrome select Exetensions -> Manage Exetensions (or in the Chrome browser navigation bar go to chrome://extensions/) -> Load Unpacked:

 ![Screenshot 2025-03-15 at 11 30 50 AM](https://github.com/user-attachments/assets/eb0fd3b8-71ee-48ba-a9e1-d23676f24ddf)

 - Select the `dist/` folder in the project (it should have been created by running `npm run build`)